thetawavegame/thetawave-legacy/book/src/bosses.md

 # Bosses

 Bosses arrive at the end of a stage.
-Destory them to move on to the next stage.
+Destroy them to move on to the next stage.

 |Name| |Description|
 |:---:|:---:|:---:|